post featured image

 You don’t need tons of high impact exercise to get a great workout — this routine is proof that the right combination of low impact movements will get your heart rate up (without all that extra pressure on your joints).

-PLUS we’re utilizing unilateral exercises to train our core in a non-traditional way.
+Plus we’re utilizing unilateral exercises to train our core in a non-traditional way.
 Unilateral, or single-sided movements are great for increasing stability, mobility, and targeting all the small stabilizing muscles in your core.

 Workout Equipment: